Previous years' general terms and conditions can be found at the bottom of the page.

 Unused funding accounted for in the final financial report shall be repaid to the Swedish Research Council within 30 days after the final financial report was submitted via the Swedish Research Council’s application system.

-Unused funding corresponding to less than one half of a price base amount for the year the final report is submitted may be retained on condition that it can be used for purposes similar to that of the grant.
+Unused funding corresponding to less than one half of a price base amount for the year the final report is submitted may be retained on condition that it can be used for purposes similar to those to which the funding awarded related.
 If the unused funding exceeds one half of a price base amount, it must be repaid in its entirety.

 6. Follow-up and audit